Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

-Kevlar is a synthetic fiber brand that is made up of a strong and lightweight semi-aramid material linked to other aramids such as Nomex and Technora.
-Kevlar is usually used as fabrics, and textiles, or as a major part of composites.
+Kevlar is a synthetic fiber made up of a strong and lightweight semi-aramid material linked to other aramids such as Nomex and Technora.
+Kevlar is usually used as fabrics, textiles, or as a major part of composites.

 Kevlar is often used for military ballistic and body armor applications.
 It's five times stronger weight than steel, and just 20 layers can stop a 9mm pistol bullet traveling at 1,200 feet per second.
 It is naturally yellow in color, available as dry fabric and pre-stiffeners.